Active RIS Aided ISAC Systems: Beamforming Design and Performance Analysis: System Model

-\subsection{Active RIS model}
+\subsection{Active RIS Model}

 Different from the passive RIS, which only comprises a multitude of passive elements, the active RIS is outfitted with active reflection-type amplifiers on each of its constituent elements.
-Thus, the active RIS can further amplify the reflected signal, resulting in an enhanced performance for sensing and communication tasks. {The reflecting coefficient matrix of the active RIS is denoted by $\mathbf{\Phi} ={\rm{diag}}\left\{ {v_1, \cdots ,{v_n}}, \cdots ,{v_N} \right\}$, and the power amplification gain $|v_n|^2,n=1,2,\cdots,N$ should be less than the maximum power amplification gain $a_{RIS}$.} However, due to the adoption of active components, the thermal noise and the power consumption of the active RIS are non-negligible compared to those of the passive RIS.
+Thus, the active RIS can further amplify the reflected signal, resulting in an enhanced performance for sensing and communication tasks. {The reflecting coefficient matrix of the active RIS is denoted by $\mathbf{\Phi} ={\rm{Diag}}([ {v_1, \cdots ,{v_n}}, \cdots ,{v_N}])$, and the power amplification gain $|v_n|^2,n=1,2,\cdots,N$ should be less than the maximum power amplification gain $a_{\rm{RIS}}$.} However, owing to the adoption of active components, the thermal noise and the power consumption of the active RIS are non-negligible compared to those of the passive RIS.
 In the considered scenario, the RIS first reflects the transmit signal from the BS to communication users and the target.
-Then the echo signal reflected by the target is reflected by the RIS to the BS.
-Thus, the first and second reflected signals can be expressed as
+Then, the echo signal reflected by the target is reflected by the RIS to the BS. {By neglecting the static noise like in [29],} the first and second reflected signals can be respectively expressed as